uvaai/pdp/python/en/installing/computer/index.md

 ![](wait2.gif){:style="max-width:25%"}

-### Step 2: Visual Studio Code
+### Step 2: Atom

-This package can be downloaded at their [website](https://code.visualstudio.com/download).
+This package can be downloaded at their [website](https://atom.io/).
 Once again you have to execute the downloaded file.
 This time though you do not have to alter any settings during the installation process.
-Do you have a Mac?
+Are you on a Mac?
 Just move the file to your applications folder.
 From there you can simply run it.

 ## Testing